 - The EXACT steps you need to take to get your food or dessert blog set up and running.

 - A guide that is easy to understand (not full of technical jargon)

 - How to gain your first 5,000 pageviews (and beyond) to grow your website audience and make money.

-To make things easier, here is a table of contents to help you easily jump around and find the best place for you to start:
+To make things easier, here is a table of contents to navigate to each section:

 - Step One: Find a Niche

 - Step Three: Set up Your Blogging Platform